 - Fyi, this group has voted to remain secret: some don’t want to be trolled, and some work for the government and do not want to jeopardize their jobs.
 Thus, I do not provide a link to the original thread, but where I have suggestions that I wanted to keep in quotations, I asked permission of those specific people whether I could give them full credit (one is currently still just identified by first name only).
 If you were part of the original thread, and want to get credit for a specific idea that’s not in quotes, please send me a message and I’ll look into whether or not the idea was shared, etc. I’ll try to give credit where possible.

 So on to the various suggestions.
 I do not argue for or against most of these, and, within a topic, they are not in any priority order.
-It is just a list of suggestions.
+It is a list.
 I do present points and counter points made by the commenters (okay, I did add one or two, as noted, but they are just considerations, not a judgement.)

 Here we go: How to save the world and your family.